Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Abstract

 \section{Abstract}

-A classical question in low-dimensional topology asks which homology $3$-spheres bound contractible $4$-manifolds.
+A central problem in low-dimensional topology asks which homology $3$-spheres bound contractible $4$-manifolds or homology $4$-balls.
 In this paper, we address this question for plumbed $3$-manifolds and we present two new infinite families.
-Also, we reprove most of the classical works of Akbulut and Kirby, Fukuhara, Fickle, Maruyama, Martin, and Casson and Harer around the nineteen-eighties.
-This attempt continues and varies the recovery procedure of classical results started in our previous work.
-In addition, our approach provides a unification of classical and new results in a fairly simple way since we just use one folklore method.
+We consider most of the classical examples from around the nineteen eighties by reproving that they all bound Mazur manifolds.
+We also show that several well-known families bound possibly different types of $4$-manifolds, called Po\'enaru homology $4$-balls.
+To unify classical and new results in a fairly simple way, we modify Mazur's argument and work with Po\'enaru manifolds.